 LabSI project will build regional labs for social innovations in home care in Bulgaria by the Federation of social NGOs in Bulgaria.
 The project uses methodology to facilitate the design/implementation of community-based home care innovations (regional D-Care Lab as bottom-up, integrative, need- and solution-oriented approach) and methods to encourage interregional collaboration and co-creation (Transnational Lab, community building approaches).

 All the applicants of the call fit well into the activity spectrum of the change labs and will be involved in the project and hopefully also in our RRI ecosystem in several ways.
-The three applicants (DEBIAS, Women in Artificial Intelligence Austria and X-cite) who received the best evaluation will be invited to our final conference next year.
+And all of them will be invited to our final conference next year.